cb-technologists/blog/content/posts/tekton-jx-orchestration.md

       value: https://github.com/dcanadillas/petclinic-kaniko-deploy.git
 ```

-We are using two GitHub repositories as inputs (one for the application and the other for deployment definitions and one `PipelineResource` for the container image to be built).
+As `PipelineResources` we are using two GitHub repositories as inputs (one for the application and the other for deployment definitions), and one container image as output to be built.

 Next, let's define the `PipelineRun`, that executes and instantiate the pipeline in a file `petclinic-run.yaml`: